tsedio/vuepress-theme-tsed/packages/vuepress-theme-tsed/docs/readme.md

 features:
 - title: Rest API
   icon: bx-server
-  details: Create your Rest API easily and create different version paths of your API
+  details: Create your Rest API easily and create different version paths of your API.
 - title: Configuration
   icon: bx-shape-square
   details: Don't waste your time with configuration, the server is preconfigured to start quickly!